bin-bard/alpha-content-engine/reflection.md

 **Content Drift and Maintenance:** OptiSigns documentation structure or hosting may change, requiring ongoing adaptation of scraping logic and potentially breaking the automated pipeline without proper monitoring.

 **Assistant State Persistence in Containers:** Solved using GitHub Actions artifacts to persist `optibot_config.json` between runs.
 Each execution downloads previous config (if exists) and uploads updated config for next run, ensuring assistant reuse and proper delta tracking in containerized environments.
+First run will show "artifact not found" warning (expected) since no previous config exists.

 **Version Control Complexity:** Managing updates to existing documents in the OpenAI assistant without losing conversation context, creating duplicate content, or breaking existing citations poses ongoing technical challenges.